 F-1 status international students are eligible for admission to the full 16-week fall and spring semesters at KCKCC.
-F-1 students are not eligible for admission to the summer semester or to the second 8-seek terms of the fall and spring semesters at KCKCC.
+F-1 students are not eligible for admission to the summer semester or to the second 8-week terms of the fall and spring semesters at KCKCC.

-Application deadlines are the last possible day to submit a completed application, which must include all the requirements listed above.
+Application deadlines are the last possible day to submit a completed application, which must include all the required supplemental items / documents listed above in both the F-1 and M-1 Status Students and F-1 SEVIS Transfer-In Students sections.

-- Fall Semester (classes begin in August): August 1 - Spring Semester (classes begin in January): December 1
+- Fall Semester (classes begin in August): August 1st - Spring Semester (classes begin in January): December 1st

-Notes: After admission is granted, the Admission Letter and Transfer-In Form will be sent to the student; these must be submitted to a (P)DSO at the current institution in order to request the transfer of the SEVIS Record.
-KCKCC does not accept terminated or completed SEVIS records; the SEVIS record must be in active status in order to transfer to KCKCC.
+After admissibility is established, a Conditional Acceptance Letter and Transfer-In Form will be sent to the student; these must be submitted to a (P)DSO at the student's current institution to request the transfer of the SEVIS Record.

+• Kansas City Kansas Community College does not accept Terminated or Completed SEVIS records; the SEVIS record must be in Active status to transfer to KCKCC.